ballerina-platform/ballerina-dev-website/learn/calling-java-code-from-ballerina.md

 - The `-o` option specifies the output directory in which the generated bindings are stored.
 In this case, the tool is instructed to store bindings inside the `yamlparser` module.
 - The argument list specifies the Java class names.

-The `bindgen` tool generate bindings for:
+The `bindgen` tool generates bindings for:
 - the specified Java classes
 - the Java classes exposed in the public APIs of all the specified classes